 Delivering an app to your users is one thing.
 Convincing them to spend their hard-earned cash is another.
-In 2018 alone, the abandonment rate of online shopping carts rose to an estimated 79% for all sectors combined, resulting in almost £18bn of lost sales.
+The abandonment rate of online shopping carts has risen as high as an estimated 79% for all sectors combined, resulting in almost £18bn of lost sales in recent years.

 This is a ‘one step forward and two steps back’ approach to business.
 For every 100 potential sales, you’re losing almost 80 of them.
 Stakeholders across the board expect to see year-by-year revenue growth.

 “For every 100 potential sales, you’re losing almost 80 of them.”

 With Black Friday and Cyber Monday fast approaching, losing 80% of possible sales is a heartbreaking statistic.
 Want a better idea on how buggy your shopping cart is?
 We've got you covered, and your first test is on us.